-- Identify all people and groups to be involved in the interview process and provide them with relevant information about the position: job description, essential functions of the position, necessary areas of inquiry, and standard interview questions. - Schedule and reserve appropriate spaces for interviews and communicate those times and places to interviewers as far in advance as possible and send reminders a few days before the event. - Review the structure of the visit and the interview process with all interviewers, especially those who may be conducting individual interviews rather than meeting with the committee. - Ask faculty/staff to provide feedback about specific facets of the candidate's potential, rather than just requesting generic feedback. - Provide a rating sheet or other systematic feedback mechanisms, and detail how

-- feedback should be given to the committee or chair. - Encourage note taking during the interview which focuses on required skills and relevant applicant responses. - Notes can be helpful when reflecting on individual applicants or when discussing them with others who interviewed the same persons for other positions.
+- Identify all people and groups to be involved in the interview process and provide them with relevant information about the position: job description, essential functions of the position, necessary areas of inquiry, and standard interview questions. - Schedule and reserve appropriate spaces for interviews and communicate those times and places to interviewers as far in advance as possible and send reminders a few days before the event. - Review the structure of the visit and the interview process with all interviewers, especially those who may be conducting individual interviews rather than meeting with the committee. - Provide information about the candidate and his or her experience to all participating in the interview process and encourage them to read it.
+Those who are prepared ask better questions and make a better impression on the candidate. - Ask faculty/staff to provide feedback about specific facets of the candidate's potential, rather than just requesting generic feedback. - Provide a rating sheet or other systematic feedback mechanisms, and detail how feedback should be given to the committee or chair. - Encourage note taking during the interview that focuses on required skills and relevant applicant responses. - Notes can be helpful when reflecting on individual applicants or when discussing them with others who interviewed the same persons for other positions.